The Cairngorms Up-Close: Gallery

 Where and when encountered: Insh Community Forest on 22 April 2023

 About: Wood anemone can be found growing in almost all parts of Great Britain.
-The plant is a perennial with a wide pH tolerance and can be encountered in various habitats, with woodland being most typical.
+The plant is a perennial with a wide pH tolerance and may be encountered in various habitats, with woodland being most typical.

 Kidney vetch (Anthyllis vulneraria)